Background & Development

 Past and current partnerships and stakeholders include; federal, provincial, municipal and Aboriginal government agencies, community based organizations, non-governmental organizations and corporate/private sectors.
 In all aspects, CUMFI’s partnerships ensure that program and service delivery duplication is addressed.

-"Working Together To Better The Lives of Aboriginal People"
+"Working Together To Better The Lives of Indigenous People"